nicohlr/ipychart/docs/docs/user_guide/scales.md

       'ticks': dict # See Ticks Argument below | Default: {}
       'time': dict # See Time Argument below | Default: {}

-      # Only for time cartesian scales (work if type is 'time')
+      # Only for time cartesian scales & only when 'type' is set to 'time'
       'distribution': str # See below | Default: 'linear' 'bounds': str # See below | Default: 'data'